 I walked around the room in silence; feeling slightly queasy along with everybody else.

-I did my best.
-I tried very hard to appreciate the ‘Cow’ as a valuable piece of art.
+I did my best, I tried very hard to appreciate the ‘Cow’ as a valuable piece of art.
 But, I couldn’t see it.
 I just walked around the exhibition in a dissociative state.
 Waiting for the time that we could get out of the room and walk freely around the rest of the building in peace.

-I did try to share my views with my dad as we walked around the abattoir – I mean gallery.
-But the first time I said something to him, an arty looking person overheard and glared at me with contempt, like “What do you know about art you philistine?”
+I did try to share my views with my dad as we walked around the abattoir – I mean the gallery.
+But the first time I said something to him, an arty-looking person overheard and glared at me with contempt, like “What do you know about art you philistine?”
 And then the second time I tried, I read a sign beneath the dead Cow’s head – on its tank – explaining that the true value of Damien Hirst was his ability to capture the spirit of our age.
 I looked up at the cow and back at the sign.
 Up at the cow and then around the room.
 Did this dead cow capture the spirit of our age?

 I felt kind of guilty about stifling my views too.
 At the time, I felt as if my views were not important and not valued.
 I was angry with the gallery for silencing me and making me self-conscious.
 The whole experience seemed like a framing and anchoring exercise.
 Positioning the gallery as a font of all knowledge and visitors as ignorant.
 I thought it was very clever of Saatchi to use a magnificent building with lots of rich history and cultural significance to frame worthless pieces of art and then later sell them for millions of dollars to private collectors.

 I tell you this story about the Tate modern.
 I could have told you fifty business stories very similar to it.
-Executives bewildered about why their customers were asking for price reductions?
+Executives were bewildered about why their customers were asking for price reductions?
 Or even prepared to bear the switching costs to an alternative supplier when they, in their minds, were the top incumbent.
 At the same time, the same executives could not explain the value of their offer to their customers.
 Or why their customers were so unhappy to find out that someone else was charging substantially less for the same thing.